“Our mission is to expand God’s Kingdom one family at a time through

 In 1959, under the pastorate of Reverend Herbert N. Travis, the R. D. Grymes Memorial hall was purchased and dedicated for use as an educational annex.
 In 1963, an addition was built and dedicated to house the Pastor’s Study, the administrative offices, and meeting rooms.
 Also, the main Sanctuary was renovated, central air-conditioning was installed, a nursery was established, and adjoining properties were purchased for a parking lot.
 In 2006, under the pastorate of Reverend Alonzo D. Hart, Jr., the Sanctuary was refurbished to a more modern appearance.

 The Salem Baptist Church family has been faithful, committed and strong in its belief in God and His promises.
-We continue on our mission to expand the Kingdom one family at a time, through the preached word, prayer, evangelism, discipleship, and relationships.
+We continue on our mission to expand God’s Kingdom one family at a time, through prayer, preaching, evangelism, discipleship, and relationships.